melwong/crypto2share/README.md

 We feel that the best way to get people to be interested about something is giving them a gift that would spark their curiosity.
 Thus, we want to help educate those who are not yet touched by cryptocurrency by offering them cryptos as gifts.

 ## Special thanks
-Thanks to https://github.com/koraycoding/paper-wallet for providing the paper wallet codes.
+Thanks to https://github.com/koraycoding/paper-wallet for providing the paper wallet codes and [Icons8](https://icons8.com/icon/OFHwDWASQWmX/coin) for letting me use your one cool icon.